 Department of Infrastructure Transport

-The planting along the Northern Connector provides quality landscape outcomes which are subtle and responsive to existing landscapes, complementing and merging with the patterning of the local agricultural, coastal and intertidal landscapes.
-Landscape planting reflects and reinforces existing vegetation patterns providing occasional points of emphasis and opportunities to take in views, creating an experience of progression while moving through the discrete landscapes of the project area.
+The planting along the Northern Connector is subtle and responsive to existing landscapes, complementing and merging with the patterning of the local agricultural, coastal and intertidal settings.
+It provides occasional points of emphasis and opportunities to take in views, creating an experience of progression while moving through the landscapes.

-Bridge structures and overpasses create distinct locations throughout the corridor which define a sense of place highlighting arrival points for Adelaide along the Northern Connector.
-Bridge 3.
+Bridge structures and overpasses create distinct locations throughout the corridor, which highlight arrival points for Adelaide along the way.

 Meanwhile, the alignment of the Northern Connector shared use path joins the Stuart O’Grady Bikeway, providing a dedicated cycle and pedestrian path linking metropolitan Adelaide via on-road cycleways from the Outer Harbor Greenway system to the Southern Interchange, all the way to Gawler.